 Colt – Pietta – Standard Manufacturing – Uberti – U.S. Firearms – Vaquero

 It took some time for me to decide to do this.
 I don’t want to come off as knowing everything or so full of myself that you should believe without hesitation what I think, this is my opinion.
-However, after working on three to four hundred guns a year, you begin to notice the things that matter.
+However, after working on three to four hundred guns a year, over 20+ years, you begin to notice the things that matter.
 This should be helpful to those of you who feel lost in the sea of choices to make fewer mistakes when buying and having your guns worked on.
 Feel free to call me any time during business hours if you want more information.

 I do have some knowledge in this area.
 I have been working on single action firearms since 1987 and I have seen almost all of them.
-From Early 1st Gen Colts to yesterday’s Cimarron and even todays Standard Manufacturing SAA, I have done my share of noticing how well each manufacturer builds their guns and the changes made through the years.
+From Early 1st Gen Colts to yesterday’s Cimarron and todays Standard Manufacturing SAA, I have done my share of noticing how well each manufacturer builds their guns and the changes made through the years.
 I have worked on just about every Single Action Army or 1800’s Reproduction ever made.

 There are twelve areas I feel are important to look at when making a decision in buying a firearm.
 I don’t list cost because it can impair good judgment.
 Here are the areas I feel are important to be considered;

 3. Fitting tolerances of the internal parts.